SRAM Red 22 Quarq Powermeter - GXP $1,995.00

-The Quarq Red GXP Powermeter uses integrated electronics with minimal interconnections.
-What this means to you is that the new Red system is completely waterproof.
+The Red 22 Quarq Powermeter - GXP uses integrated electronics with minimal interconnections.
+This means that it's completely waterproof.
 The Red Powermeter System is also compatible with various training software such as Training Peaks WKO+, Training Peaks, Golden Cheetah, and Strava.
 The Red Powermeter operates wirelessly with ANT+, and is offered as a standalone item.

 What community has to say